Two Students Named 2025 Mississippi Lions All-State Band Members

 The Mississippi Lions All-State Band is the premiere honor band in the state.
 Established in 1949 under the leadership of Roy Martin, The Mississippi Lions have been named international champion 38 times.
 More than 100 students from across Mississippi are selected each year for the band through an audition process.
 Each student prepares two pieces of music to perform in front of a panel of judges.

-However, despite the honor of being selected for the Lions Band, Kim made the difficult decision not to participate this year.
-“Since I’ve decided not to participate in the 2025 Lions Band this year, I don’t have any upcoming performances or trips with them to look forward to right now,” Kim said.
-“But last year’s Lions Concert Band was an amazing experience—I got to meet talented new friends and a famous conductor, Dr. Julia Baumanis.
+Despite the honor of being selected for the Lions Band, both Kim and Nishikawa have made the decision not to participate this year.
+Kim explained, “Since I’ve decided not to participate in the 2025 Lions Band, I don’t have any upcoming performances or trips with them to look forward to right now.
+But last year’s Lions Concert Band was an amazing experience—I got to meet talented new friends and a famous conductor, Dr. Julia Baumanis.
 I loved how challenging and rewarding it all was.”

 While she has chosen to pass on this year’s Lions Band opportunity, Kim is already setting her sights on the future.
 “I’m planning to audition again next year and I’m really excited about the chance to make it and take part in some incredible performances and experiences with the Lions Band then!”